poetician/Polybar/README.md

 # Polybar

-Default launch.sh remains in the collection, though the following: bspwm-start.sh, herbie-start.sh, and polybar-start.sh (all of which need to be renamed) launch the top/main Polybar on both my monitors, but the bottom/extra bar only on secondary.
+Default launch.sh remains in the collection, and added the following: bspwm-start.sh, herbie-start.sh, and polybar-start.sh.
+Launches the top/main Polybar on both monitors, but no bottom/extra bar on secondary.

+The weather.py script requires you to get your own location code from openweather.org.